Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images

 \section{Introduction}

+Real-to-sim pipelines build digital replicas of physical environments from multi-view images to train and evaluate embodied agents.
+They provide a practical alternative to collecting real-world interaction data, which is expensive, time-consuming, and constrained by safety and scalability.
+Yet these replicas are not static: objects may be moved, removed, or added as scenarios evolve.
+Incorporating such local changes without reconstructing the entire scene is therefore important for scalable embodied learning.

-Mesh is often the preferred choice in numerous geometry processing scenarios, as it carry explicit surface information.
-When building a 3D scene model that includes a mesh, it is challenging to directly learn from visual observation due to the complicated pipeline required to produce the synthetic views.
-Recently, neural surface reconstruction methods \cite{Wang21_NeuS,Yariv23_BakedSDF, IJCV_LiJing2024PRSD} have been developed to represent scene geometry as an implicit signed distance function (SDF).
+A mesh is often the preferred explicit geometry in interactive 3D environments, as it carries explicit surface information and enables efficient geometric reasoning and downstream simulation.
+When a mesh-based scene model must be learned and updated from visual observations, the key challenge is not only mesh extraction but also coupling geometry with appearance through a differentiable and reusable rendering pathway.
+Neural surface reconstruction methods \cite{Wang21_NeuS,Yariv23_BakedSDF, IJCV_LiJing2024PRSD} have been developed to represent scene geometry as an implicit signed distance function (SDF).
 These methods establish a connection with Neural Radiance Fields (NeRFs) \cite{Mildenhall20_NeRF}, enabling effective image-based supervision for geometry learning.
 However, the geometry is learned indirectly, as it involves converting the SDF to a radiance field.
-Additionally, NeRF-based learning requires expensive ray-marching in the volumetric rendering.
+Additionally, NeRF-based learning requires expensive ray-marching in volumetric rendering.
 These factors lead to efficiency challenges in learning geometry and appearance.